Francis Kasonde

 Francis Kasonde (born 1 September 1986) is a Zambian professional footballer who plays for Mufulira Wanderers.
 Kasonde mainly plays as a centre-back but also can play as a defensive midfielder or as a right-back.

 Club career

 Kasonde has played for Power Dynamos F.C. in Kitwe, Zambia and Omani side Al-Suwaiq Club.

 In June 2017, Kasonde signed a six-month contract with Malaysia Premier League side Sabah.
 On 30 June 2017, Kasonde made his debut in a 1–0 victory during league match over PDRM.

 International career

-Kasonde is also a regular member of the Zambian national team from 2005 until 2013.
+Kasonde is also a regular member of the Zambia national team from 2005 until 2013.
 He was the key of the Zambian team that won the 2012 African Cup of Nations.
-He earned his international debut in 2005 and scored his first goal against Egypt in a 1–1 draw.
+He made his international debut in 2005 and scored his first goal against Egypt in a 1–1 draw.